 This show gave me the opportunity to really showcase what my collection would be if I decided to go down that path.
 I got to put on my fashion designer hat and design a collection for the runway; for Wynn Fashion Week, if you will!

 If I had my own collection, I would create wearable art.
 Awakening has allowed me to really push my own artistry and create something that has been living so deep inside my soul.
-I was able to create this extravagant collection of 28 different designs for this realm: It’s my 28-piece collection for Awakening and I’m bringing the audience to the front rows of these global fashion shows through my costume design.
+I was able to create this extravagant collection of 28 different designs for this realm: It’s my 28-piece collection for Awakening, and through my costume design, I’m bringing the audience to the front rows of these global fashion shows.

 SS: Which costume was the most time-consuming to construct?
 How long did it take to construct?